Til-Weimann/witcher3-heightmaps/README.md

 Elevation data from all The Witcher 3 levels

 # Download
-Since GitHub's file size limit is too small for detailed terrain data, the images are hosted on Google Drive (.tiff).
+Since GitHub's file size limit is too small for uncompressed terrain data, the images are hosted on Google Drive (.tiff).

 White Orchard:
 https://bit.ly/3fcbIWn (32MB)